 The charity was formed, by the late Doctor Ian Davis (diagnosed with MND in 2011), to raise the awareness of MND (Motor Neurone Disease), in Australia and abroad, and to fund the research into finding a cure.
 They are Australia’s leading independent MND foundation, and are focused on large-scale clinical trials, with various research organisations, as well as improved care for those living with MND.
 The charity came to prominence, shortly after it was revealed that former AFL (Australian Football League) footballer, Neale Daniher, was diagnosed with MND.
 He has nicknamed the disease ‘The Beast‘.

 Fight MND is the charity that I’ve chosen to support, and do so in the following ways:

 - My Cycle Against the Beast rides

 - Regular donations

 - The annual Big Freeze on Queen’s Birthday Monday, in June, at the MCG

 MND is a progressive disease which attacks the motor neurones, or nerves, in the brain and spinal chord.
 This ultimately leads to signals not reaching your muscles (which will eventually waste away).
 It can affect how you walk, talk, eat, drink, breathe, and so on.
 It is a silent killer.
 Fight MND exists to raise funds and awareness of the disease – funding goes towards providing care to those who have the disease, and also to attempt to find a cure.

-Every day, at least two Australians are diagnosed with MND.
-And, every day, at least two Australians die from it.
+Every day, at least three Australians are diagnosed with MND.
+And, every day, at least three Australians die from it.
 There is no cure.
 Together, we can all fight The Beast.
 “Fight MND.
 It takes people.”